 To my surprise the dough firmed up into a non-sticky, super elastic and easily workable dough.

 The only problem is that adding so much coconut flour and almond flour together made the dough a bit too sweet for the empanadas that I was going to try to make.

-I decided to work with it and make some paleo pop tarts, but I needed something to use as a filling.
+I decided to work with my newly made dough and make some paleo pop tarts, but I needed something to use as a filling.

-I gave it a little thought, though, and remembered having seen a friend’s recipe for chia seed jam.
-While Krystal’s pictures were beautiful, I never really looked at the post, thinking why would I?
+I gave it a little thought, though, and remembered having seen a My friend Krystal’s recipe for chia seed jam.
+While her pictures were beautiful, I never really looked at the post, thinking why would I?
 I don’t even like jam anyway!